68th Tony Awards

 The 68th Annual Tony Awards were held June 8, 2014, to recognize achievement in Broadway productions during the 2013–14 season.
 The ceremony was held at Radio City Music Hall in New York City, and was televised live on CBS.
 Hugh Jackman was the host, his fourth time hosting.
 The 15 musical Tony Awards went to seven different musicals, and six plays shared the 11 play Tony Awards.

 The nominations were announced on April 29, 2014 by Jonathan Groff and Lucy Liu.
 Audra McDonald won the Tony Award for Best Actress in a Play.
 In just her ninth Broadway engagement, McDonald established two records as the first actor to win six Tony Awards for acting and the first to win in all four categories, lead and featured in both a play and a musical.
 In its seventh Broadway incarnation, The Glass Menagerie won its first Tony Award (Lighting Design).

-Aladdins win made it the fourth franchise to complete EGOT status.